 - Offers developer-friendly features such as WP-CLI as standard, with staging and Git integration on higher plans

-- Delivers top-notch support and managed hosting at unmanaged prices
+- Delivers top-notch support and managed hosting at unmanaged prices, making it an excellent budget-friendly hosting provider

 Who Is SiteGround Best Suited For?